 The story of Jesus’ crucifixion and resurrection will pique the curiosity of spiritual seekers this Easter season.
 The question for Jesus’ followers is how to make the most of the opportunity.
-How can we help people who know little more than the basics of the Easter story understand its full implications?
+How can we help people who know little more than the basics of the Easter story understand why we celebrate Easter?
 Here are three ideas to get you started.

 In order to convince Pharaoh, the king of Egypt, to release the Hebrew people from slavery, God sent 10 plagues on Egypt.
 The tenth and final plague was the death of every firstborn child.
 The only way for people to escape the plague was to sacrifice an unblemished lamb and paint its blood on the doorposts of their homes.
 When the angel of death saw the blood of the lamb, it passed over that household.
 The event came to be known and celebrated as Passover.

 Some 1,500 years later, God’s plan of salvation for the human race was unveiled—and it echoed the Passover in Exodus.
 The key to salvation was the sacrifice of an unblemished lamb—in this case, a perfect representative of the human race.
 The only way to escape the punishment of death for our sins was to figuratively cover ourselves with the blood of the sacrificial lamb.

 We Emphasize That There Was No Other Way

 To people who are unfamiliar with the Bible story, the crucifixion may seem like the very definition of cruel and unusual punishment.
 They wonder, how could a loving God allow His Son to suffer like that?

 The best place to start addressing those concerns is John 14:6.
 That’s where Jesus said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”
 There is no boast or pride in Jesus’ words.
 He is helping the world understand that only He can bridge the separation between God and humankind.